Dana-Farber-AIOS/pathml/docs/source/h5path.rst

 `HDF5 <https://en.wikipedia.org/wiki/Hierarchical_Data_Format>`_ and utilizing
 `h5py <https://docs.h5py.org/en/stable/>`_, enables on-disk, NumPy-style manipulation
 of multi-terabyte arrays.
-This feature reduces the RAM required to run a ``PathML`` workflow, improves data exploration utilities and simplifies the reading and writing of processed WSIs.
+This feature reduces the RAM required to run a ``PathML`` workflow, improves data exploration utilities, and simplifies the reading and writing of processed WSIs.

-:class:`~pathml.core.slide_data.SlideData` array-like field :class:`~pathml.core.tiles` contains
+:class:`~pathml.core.slide_data.SlideData` contains
 references to temporary on disk h5py objects that can be optionally saved or are automatically deleted when their reference is lost.